mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiCreatePeaksFromFile-v1.rst

 The algorithm will always produce a WorkspaceGroup which contains as many peak tables as compounds specified in the file.

+Please note that this algorithm is only available if the `pyparsing`-module is installed.

 Usage
 -----